Lucio and Giovanna Rovati at the Fondazione Luigi Rovati, Milan. Photo: Amanda Titoneli.

 Giovanna Forlanelli Rovati and her husband, Lucio Rovati, founded the Fondazione Luigi Rovati in Milan with the aim to create a museum that brings their Etruscan collection into a dialogue with modern and contemporary art.
 Spanning works from antiquity to the present, the foundation operates not only as an exhibition space but also offers educational initiatives, research, and loan programs, reflecting their commitment to public access.

-The panel will look at the couple’s path from private collecting to public institution-building, and consider the broader question of how private collectors today share their collections with wider audiences.
+The panel looks at the couple’s path from private collecting to public institution-building, and considers the broader question of how private collectors today share their collections with wider audiences.

 TEFAF Talks are interactive panel discussions exploring today’s most fascinating topics in the worlds of art, antiques, and design.
 Paired with leading content partners, these talks showcase the expertise of leading professionals in the broader TEFAF community.
 This talk is presented in partnership with AXA XL, Global Lead Partner of the Maastricht and New York fairs, and moderated by Frances Erb, Underwriting Manager, Fine Art & Private Clients at AXA XL.